 For large-scale migrations, there are many data migration cloud tools and resources available to assist you.
-For now, let’s look at the steps involved in a simple data migration from on-premise to cloud warehousing.
+For now, let’s look at the steps involved in simple data migration from on-premise to cloud warehousing.
 We’ll use a CSV example to illustrate how user-friendly Snowflake migration really can be.

 1. Select and Split Your Data

 Moving data to the cloud from your local environment is fairly simple.
-Suppose you have a large CSV file you want to migrate to cloud.
+Suppose you have a large CSV file you want to migrate to the cloud.

 Start by using a file splitter like GSplit or an ETL tool.
 This lets you split a big file into many smaller chunks.
 Doing so allows you to take advantage of Snowflake’s parallel processing capabilities.

 To stage the data, open the SnowSQL command line client (CLI).
 This is a typical CL environment that can be downloaded directly through the platform.
 You can now begin the process of staging your local files.
 To do so, simply use a PUT command with the correct Snowflake syntax.